adrienb39/gestimag/htdocs/includes/mike42/escpos-php/README.md

 ### setPrintLeftMargin($margin)

-Set print area left margin.
+Set echo area left margin.
 Reset to default with `Printer::initialize()`.

 Parameters:

-- `int $margin`: The left margin to set on to the print area, in dots.
+- `int $margin`: The left margin to set on to the echo area, in dots.

 ### setPrintWidth($width)

-Set print area width.
-This can be used to add a right margin to the print area.
+Set echo area width.
+This can be used to add a right margin to the echo area.
 Reset to default with `Printer::initialize()`.

 Parameters:

-- `int $width`: The width of the page print area, in dots.
+- `int $width`: The width of the page echo area, in dots.

 ### setReverseColors($on)
 Set black/white reverse mode on or off.
 In this mode, text is printed white on a black background.